garrandall/popular-music-data/tracks/deeper-boss.md

 Drop a wicked bomb on my naughty nature
 I'm livin foul like a Nickerbocker (you livin foul?)
-Bitch I'm not the woman to sleep but I'm lost (yo that's deep) Cause I be on some ole' I'm tired of niggaz
+Bitch I'm not the woman to sleep but I'm lost (yo that's deep) Cause I be on some ole' I'm tired of niggas
 Tryin to come up off bitches type thing ("What can I do?")
 And if I don't react the way he want he might swing His little trick bitch ass in another direction